skohari/grayscale-theme/docs/aboutus.md

 Milos, specializing in predictive analytics, has developed an industry leading interactive machine learning platform combining the best of open-source and artificial intelligence.
 He brings years of experience to build-up or optimize the digital infrastructure for specific solutions.
 He is passionate about solutioning through abstractions and advanced statistics

-# Viren Bavishi, Head of Business
+# Viren Bavishi, Head of Dicking Around
+Like the title says.

 # Uruj Kohari, Head of Innovation and Design